Population, Diversity and Immigration in Houston

 In each of Houston’s three counties, the number of residents that identify as people of color (non-white) grew faster than the population of white residents.
 This has driven the profound demographic change that the Houston area has undergone over the last few decades.

-In 2021, Asian American (21.5%), Black (20.8%), and Hispanic (25.5%) residents comprised two-thirds of Fort Bend County’s population.
-White people, comprising one-third of the county’s total population, grew steadily, but slower compared to other racial/ethnic groups.
-While Fort Bend County’s Hispanic and Black population remained relatively stable, the Asian-American population nearly doubled in size between 2000 and 2021.
+In 2023, Asian American (22.2%), Black (21.2%), and Hispanic (24.8%) residents comprised two-thirds of Fort Bend County’s population.
+White people, comprising less than one-third of the county’s total population, grew steadily, but slower compared to other racial/ethnic groups.
+While Fort Bend County’s Hispanic and Black population grew by over 50%, the Asian-American population doubled in size between 2010 and 2023.

 Harris County has been majority-people-of-color since 2000, and recent data show that people of color continue to propel the county’s growth.
-Hispanics have been the largest ethnic group since 2010, and by 2021 they comprised 44% of the total population.
-Since 2000, the county has seen the most growth in the Asian American (95%) and Hispanic (87%) population, with more modest growth in its Black population (46%).
-Notably, Harris County is the only county in Greater Houston where the number of white residents declined between 2010 and 2021.
+Hispanics have been the largest ethnic group since 2010, and by 2023 they comprised 44.1% of the total population.
+Since 2010, the county has seen the most growth in the Asian American (42.5%) population, with more modest growths in its Black (21.6%) and Hispanic (27.5%) populations.
+Notably, Harris County is the only county in Greater Houston where the number of white residents declined between 2010 and 2023.

-In Houston’s three-county area at large, the vast majority (78%) of children under five are people of color, indicating that Houston will continue to become more racially diverse over time.
+In Houston’s three-county area at large, the vast majority (80%) of children under five are people of color, indicating that Greater Houston will continue to become more racially diverse over time.
 Fort Bend County shows a somewhat-even distribution of races/ethnicities in this age group.
 A vast majority of Harris County’s youngest population are people of color (82%).
-In contrast, half of children under five in Montgomery County are white (62%).
+In contrast, nearly half of children under five in Montgomery County are white (47%), a similar proportion to the country overall, and over a third are Hispanic.

-Houston’s three-county region soars 134% over four decades
+Houston’s three-county region population soars 142% over four decades

-Population distribution by age group offers a more precise way to characterize the population change by revealing which age groups are driving the growth in the region, which informs how resources may need to be allocated to meet emerging needs.
+Analyzing population distribution by age group provides a clearer picture of population change by revealing which age groups are driving growth and informing how resources should be allocated to address emerging needs.

-While Houston’s population boomed during the 2010s, the growth was uneven among age groups.
-Older adults (65 and older) saw the greatest percentage increase in total population in Fort Bend, Harris, and Montgomery counties from 2010-2021.
-The rise in older adults was especially pronounced in Fort Bend, where the total number of residents aged 65+ soared 222%.
-In all three counties, the second highest growth rate was among children aged 5-17.
-Montgomery (39%) and Fort Bend (37%) counties led the region’s growth.
+While Houston’s population boomed during the 2010s, the growth between 2013–2023 was uneven among age groups.
+Notably, older adults (65 and older) saw the greatest percentage increase in Fort Bend, Harris, and Montgomery counties.
+The growth among older adults in Fort Bend was especially pronounced, soaring 105%.

 Population in Greater Houston could double to 12 million by 2050